mobweb/MobWeb_AutomaticallyOpenPDF/README.md

 # MobWeb_AutomaticallyOpenPDF extension for Magento

-After creating an invoice or shipment, the PDF for the current invoice or shipment is automatically opened, so that it can be saved or printed.
+After creating an invoice or shipment, the PDF for the current invoice or shipment is automatically opened, so that it can be downloaded or printed.

 ## Installation